 As you can see there are so many paths that lead to ever changing views which one to choose!

 The dramatic planting of drifts succulents tumbling down the rock face, in wonderful condition after the winter was just beguiling and led us ever onwards along the paths lined with so many benches to just sit and take in the hot sub tropical sunshine that bathes this side of the island.

-As we slipped out through the garden gate back onto the green it seemed too soon to finish our adventure and so we had a delicious light lunch at the Island café and watched the word go by before managing to linger a little longer in the superb visitor centre beside the harbour.
+As we slipped out through the garden gate back onto the green it seemed too soon to finish our adventure!
+So we had a delicious light lunch at the Island café and watched the word go by before managing to linger a little longer in the superb visitor centre beside the harbour.

 St Michael’s Mounts own website has an extensive list of the garden planting and for an extra treat it is possible to take a tour with one of the gardens from the harbour.

-To read about our visit to St Michael’s Mount click here
+To read about our visit to the Castle and Chapel on St Michael’s Mount click here

 Other gardens to visit this spring in West Cornwall

 If you enjoyed this garden blog check out our recent visit to Tremenheere Sculpture gardens